 When planning for a home purchase, whether you’re a first-time homebuyer or you own multiple properties, there are many things to keep in mind to make the process as smooth as possible.

 From credit scores and income tax returns to securing the right realtor and title company, the workload can seem overwhelming but the payoff is immeasurable.
 And with so much information and misinformation out there, it can be hard to determine where to even begin.
 With that in mind, here are our top 17 tips for buying a home in 2017:

 Weigh Your Options And Prepare For Your Purchase

-- If you’re currently renting, it may be time to take the plunge.
+- Check out a rate calculator.
+If you’re currently renting, it may be time to take the plunge.
 Rent continues to increase, while mortgage rates are stabilizing.
 If you’ve been considering buying a home, check out a rate calculator to determine your rent-versus-buy monthly payment.
 You may find that the average cost of a mortgage is feasible for you.